strategy

 • We look the other way when we know that our system is double counting volunteers, effectively boosting our numbers by 10-15%.

-• We change the way we count so things look better now than they did a previously.
-For instance, we never used to include the student ministry events in our attendance but now we put those numbers in to boost our overall attendance picture.
+• We changed the way we count, so things look better now than they did previously.
+For instance, we never used to include the student ministry events in our attendance, but now we put those numbers in to boost our overall attendance picture.

-• Plateaued Growth by Increasing Revenue // This is the most dangerous of all these trends.
-Believe it or not, there are churches which are plateaued in attendance or even in decline but their revenue is growing.
-This is a super alarming trend because it will empower the church to shift from being a dynamic volunteer-driven organization to a staff-heavy enterprise.
+• Plateaued Growth but Increasing Revenue // This is the most dangerous of all these trends.
+Believe it or not, some churches are plateaued in attendance or even in decline, but their revenue is growing.
+This is a super alarming trend because it will empower the church to shift from being a dynamic, volunteer-driven organization to a staff-heavy enterprise.
 The money generated will negatively reinforce behaviors that will cause the church to have a diminished impact.
-This church can be referred to as a “zombie church” because it has lost its life but can go on for a long time appearing to be alive.
+This church can be referred to as a “zombie church” because it has lost its life but can go on for a long time, appearing to be alive.

 Start Reaching … not just keeping.